RDorville/EP1000/09_3DPrinting.md

 <div  class="infotext" markdown="1">
 **Extruder Module**

 * The extruder is a heated tube with a nozzle.
-A stepper motor feeds the filament into the nozzle.
+* A stepper motor feeds the filament into the nozzle.
 This allows control of the amount of filament to be extruded (fed in) or retracted.
-The extruder heats up the filament and melts it before forcing it out of the nozzle.
+* The extruder heats up the filament and melts it before forcing it out of the nozzle.
-* Nozzle sizes range from 0.1 to 0.8mm.
+* Nozzle sizes range from 0.1 to 0.8 mm.
 The standard nozzle is **0.4mm**.
 * The flow rate of the filament is controlled by the stepper motor.
 You can adjust this to 20% ~150% of the normal flow rate through software.
 * Some 3D printers can have more than one nozzle, allowing for different colors or material.
  </div>
  <div class="infoclr"></div>
 </section> <!--End of Section.info-->

-There should be 1 section only above.

 <!--
 |**Layer Height**||